Young Women in Conservation Biology

 - Help young African women further their careers by providing small grants.

-The Young Women Conservation Biologist group of the Africa Section of SCB is pleased to announce the call for nominations for the 2016 Young Women in Conservation Biology Award (YWCB).
+The Young Women Conservation Biologist group of the Africa Section will announce calls for nominations for Young Women in Conservation Biology Awards every other year.

 African women are underrepresented in the field of conservation science on the African continent.
 To help bridge this gap, the Africa Section of SCB created the Young Women Conservation Biologists group in 2005 and established the YWCB award to recognize the achievements of young women in Africa who advance the discipline of conservation biology on the continent.

 The YWCB Award for professional African women is a non-monetary incentive award aimed at recognizing and applauding the contributions of early to mid-career African professional women in conservation.
 The nominees should have demonstrated, during their career so far in Africa:

 - Evidence of leadership, creativity, self-motivation and enthusiasm in the execution of conservation work;

 - Evidence of service (educational, managerial, research etc.) to conservation biology; and